jpb06/swagger-typescript-types/README.md

 But what if we could just extract these models and generate types instead?
 Oh...! 😏

+### 🔶 Disclaimer

+⚠️🚨 I wrote this for a stack based on [nestjs](https://nestjs.com/) for the backend and [react-query](https://react-query.tanstack.com/) for the frontend, so this tool may or may not suit your needs.
+If you think I can help, do not hesitate to drop an issue 🙃.

 ## :zap: Installation

 To install, use either yarn or npm: